Saint Peter's University: History

 The college was integrated in 1936, when the college admitted its first black student.
-The college granted an honorary Doctor of Divinity degree to Martin Luther King Jr., in 1965, and was the first Jesuit school to do so.
+The college granted an honorary Doctor of Divinity degree to Martin Luther King Jr. in 1965 and was the first Jesuit school to do so.

 The college became co-educational in 1966, though women had been admitted to the school's evening program in 1930, and a group of 35 women had been admitted due to low enrollment during World War II.

-The college has made an effort to reach out into the New Jersey suburbs, with a satellite campus in St. Michael's Villa at Englewood Cliffs opened in 1975 and an extension at South Amboy's Cardinal McCarrick High School opened in 2003.
+The college has made an effort to reach out into the New Jersey suburbs, with a former satellite campus in St. Michael's Villa at Englewood Cliffs opened in 1975 (closed in 2018) and an extension at South Amboy's Cardinal McCarrick High School opened in 2003 but closed when high school closed in 2015.

-In 1975, the college constructed the Yanitelli Recreational Life Center, a sports complex.
-Beginning with the 1983 acquisition of its first residence hall, the college has converted four apartment buildings to dormitory use, and constructed two new dormitories.
+In 1975, the college constructed the Yanitelli Recreational Life Center sports complex.
+Beginning with the 1983 acquisition of its first residence hall, the college has converted four apartment buildings to dormitory use, and constructed three new dormitories Whelan Hall (1994), Millennium Hall (1999) and Panepinto Hall (2022).

 2000-present

 In 2000, Gannon Hall, the science building, completed an $8.2 million renovation.

 In 2004, the long-awaited pedestrian bridge over Kennedy Boulevard linked the East Campus and the West Campus.

-In 2006, the college began a $50 million capital campaign.
-Further expansion of the east side of the campus included the new Mac Mahon Student Center, completed in 2013.
-It houses offices for many of Saint Peter's administrative branches, as well as numerous student led organizations such as the Student Government Association.
+In 2006, the college began a $50 million capital campaign for a new student center.

 On December 24, 2006, college president James N. Loughran was found dead in his home.
 On May 10, 2007, the board of trustees appointed Eugene J. Cornacchia the 22nd President of Saint Peter's College.
-Cornacchia is the first layperson to serve as president of the 135-year-old Catholic, Jesuit institution.
+Cornacchia was the first layperson to serve as president of the 135-year-old Catholic, Jesuit institution.
+Cornacchia retired in June 2024, and Hubert Benitez was named the 23rd President of Saint Peter's University as of July 1, 2024.

 In 2008, Saint Peter's was awarded a $2 million grant from the U.S. Department of Defense to create the Center for Microplasma Science and Technology.
 This grant allowed the college to expand upon its 20 years of studying microplasma as part of its research on water purifiers in conjunction with United Water.
 Saint Peter's graduates U.S. Senator Robert Menendez and U.S. Representative Albio Sires helped secure the $2 million grant.

 On the day after his narrow defeat in the 2008 New Hampshire Presidential primary election, Democratic presidential candidate Barack Obama held a rally at the college's Yanitelli Center.

 In March 2011, it was announced that the college would take over Saint Aeden's Church at McGinley Square from the Archdiocese of Newark.